openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 | :ref:`Heterogeneous plugin <openvino_docs_OV_UG_Hetero_execution>`                                                                      | Heterogeneous execution enables automatic inference splitting between several devices (for example if a device doesn't :ref:`support certain operation <supported-layers>`.     |
 +-----------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Devices similar to the ones we have used for benchmarking can be accessed using `Intel® DevCloud for the Edge <https://devcloud.intel.com/edge/>`__ , a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit. `Learn more <https://devcloud.intel.com/edge/get_started/devcloud/>`__ or `Register here <https://inteliot.force.com/DevcloudForEdge/s/>`__.
+You can access devices similar to the ones used for benchmarking by using `Intel® DevCloud for the Edge <https://devcloud.intel.com/edge/>`__ , a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit. `Learn more <https://devcloud.intel.com/edge/get_started/devcloud/>`__ or `Register here <https://inteliot.force.com/DevcloudForEdge/s/>`__.

 Supported Configurations
 ------------------------

-The OpenVINO Runtime can inference models in different formats with various input and output formats.
+The OpenVINO Runtime can infer models in different formats with various input and output formats.
-This page shows supported and optimal configurations for each plugin.
+Below are supported and optimal configurations for each plugin.

 Terminology
 ++++++++++++